wo3kie/cxxDojo/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Entropy_(information_theory)) the entropy of a random variable quantifies the average level of uncertainty or information associated with the variable's potential states or possible outcomes.

+**enumerate.cpp**
+Implement a simple version of `std::enumerate_view` [cppreference](https://en.cppreference.com/w/cpp/ranges/enumerate_view.html).
+The `enumerate_view` is a range adaptor that takes a view and produces a view of tuples which holds: the value which is a zero-based index of the element of underlying sequence, and the reference to the underlying element.

 **parameter_pack.cpp**
 "Implement operations that work with template parameter pack—like `size`, `head`, `front`, `tail`, `back`, `any`, `all`, and `none`.